UMNLibraries/primo-ve-customization/README.md

 ## Structure & Build Process

 The files under `src/shared/` are intended to be shared across all views.
 Any view-specific customizations belong under `src/views/`.
+As much as possible the `src/shared/components` are structured to match the Primo component tree.

 ```
 src